 Does Everybody Call it a Kombucha Mushroom?According to Wikipedia:

-- In Russian, the kombucha culture is called čajnyj grib чайный гриб (lit. “tea mushroom”), and the drink itself is called grib гриб (“mushroom”).
+- In Russian, the kombucha culture is known as čajnyj grib чайный гриб (lit. “tea mushroom”), and the drink itself is grib гриб (“mushroom”).

-- In Chinese, kombucha is called hongchajun 红茶菌 (lit. “red tea fungus/mushroom” [Hannah’s note – I majored in Mandarin Chinese in college and the literal translation for jun 菌 is bacteria]), hongchagu 红茶菇 (“red tea mushroom”), or chameijun 茶霉菌 (“tea mold”).
+- In Chinese, kombucha is known as hongchajun 红茶菌 (literally “red tea fungus/mushroom” [*Hannah’s note – I speak Mandarin Chinese and the literal translation for jun 菌 is bacteria]), hongchagu 红茶菇 (“red tea mushroom”), or chameijun 茶霉菌 (“tea mold”).

 - In Japanese, the kombucha drink is known as “kōcha kinoko” 紅茶キノコ (lit. “black tea mushroom” [*Hannah’s note – according to Google translator, this translates to “black tea fungus“]).

 So we agree?
 Kombucha is not a Mushroom People!The Kombucha starter culture is very different from real mushrooms in so many aspects (for instance, it doesn’t produce spores).
 The only real connection is that the mushroom misnomer has become a legend that has been passed down through the generations.
 In French they call it “le champignon de longue vie” (the mushroom of long life).
 And in Spanish, they say “hongo” (mushroom).
 But in German, “teepilz” (tea fungus) is the name.
 And so it goes!
 Regardless of what you call it, a “Kombucha mushroom” for all about the symbiosis.
 It is about the harmony that is created when balance is achieved across all the kingdoms: animal (human), plant (tea), fungus (yeast) and bacteria.